qmarcelle/final-cp-turbo/packages/testing/README.md

-# Testing Strategies for Consumer Portals
+# @portals/testing

-This document outlines the recommended testing strategies and best practices for the Consumer Portals application.
+This package provides shared testing utilities, configurations, and mocks for all applications and packages within the Consumer Portals monorepo.

 ## Overview